Entering the U.S.

 If you are flying in, you will need to connect into Kansas City International Airport (Airport Code=MCI).
 The ride from the airport to Lawrence is approximately one hour.
 We encourage you to carefully view the choices below for reserving a ride to Lawrence before you arrive in Kansas City.

-If you are a new KU international student for a fall or spring semester, limited free shuttle transportation is often available through a Lawrence church based community organization.
+If you are a new KU international student, limited free shuttle transportation is often available through a Lawrence church based community organization.

 Submission of the Shuttle Application Form does not guarantee that a student will receive a spot on a shuttle.
 The shuttle coordinator will be in contact with you shortly to confirm your pick-up shortly after submission of the above form